algebananazzzzz/Go-Terraform-Telegram-Quiz-Bot/README.md

 2. **Terraform version >=0.14.0**: You can download Terraform from [the official Terraform website](https://www.terraform.io/).

-3. **AWS VPC and Redis Elasticache Cluster**: Create a suitable subnet with connectivity to a Redis (v7) endpoint, and internet connection through NAT (recommended) or IGW.
+3. **AWS VPC and Redis Elasticache Cluster**: Create a suitable subnet with connectivity to a Redis (v7) endpoint, and route tables enabling internet connection through NAT (recommended) or IGW.

 Follow these steps to set up your own scalable Telegram quiz bots: